Guide to On-Campus Living

-First-year students are required to live on campus, with a roommate, on a floor with other first year students.
-Spring room assignments will be mailed to students on December 20.
+First-year and second-year students are required to live on campus with a roommate.
+Spring room assignments will be available the third week of December.
 The assignment will detail your room, roommate and suitemates (building codes can be found online).
 As a reminder, the residence hall agreement is for the entire year.

 Current students are able to pick their room, roommates, and suitemates through our online reapplication process beginning in February and ending in April.
 Keep up with details about online sign up, upcoming events and the latest news by "liking" us on our facebook page.

 Sometimes, no matter how hard you try, you just can’t make it work.
 You may request a move to an available space in accordance with established procedures.
 Room change requests will be accepted after move-in, depending on the type of change you wish to make.
 Room changes cannot be made without prior permission from the Office of University Housing.
 After you arrive, talk to your CA, who will help you through the process of making a formal request.

 All of rooms on campus have received new furniture since fall 2010.
 Each residence hall room comes with the following items:

 • two or three closets